kks32/phd-thesis-template/README.md

 #### _W5_: I get I'm skipping whatever remains of this command line \# of file thesis.aux \@input{Chapter1/chapter1.aux}

 If you are generating a separate abstract for your thesis submission, ignore this warning and good luck with your submission.
 If you are compiling your thesis and see this warning, please remove the option `abstract` from the document class.

+#### _W6_: I get blank pages between chapters

+This is normal for a book class.
+Usually, a new chapter in a book always starts on the right hand side, which is why you see a blank page.
+You can remove the extra blank page by passing `openany` option to the documentclass.
+This works for double sided printing.
+However, if you are printing on a single side, please pass `oneside` option to the document class.

 --------------------------------------------------------------------------------